Graph-Based Light-Curve Features for Robust Transient Classification: Methods

 \subsection{Evaluation protocol}

 We adopt the eight-class MANTRA taxonomy \citep{Neira2020} and evaluate models with stratified 5-fold cross-validation at the object level.
 The primary figure of merit is macro-averaged F1 to balance minority and majority classes; we also report overall accuracy.
 For diagnostic analyses we compute class-wise precision, recall, and F1, confusion matrices (normalized by true class), and, when probabilities are available, one-vs-rest precision–recall area (PR-AUC).
 Summary numbers are reported as mean $\pm$ standard deviation across folds; aggregate confusion matrices are obtained by averaging the per-fold matrices.
-All ablations (HVG-only, DHVG-only, W-HVG-only, combined) are evaluated under the same protocol to enable like-for-like comparison.
+All ablations (HVG-only, DHVG-only, W-HVG-only, combined) are evaluated under the same protocol {on the same effective subset} to enable like-for-like comparison {between feature sets within our study}.